 - Human Services

-Matthew Kehn studies Medicaid programs and initiatives for people with disabilities, including efforts to improve access to care and care coordination, and policies to improve service delivery and system integration for this group.
+Matt Kehn studies Medicaid programs and initiatives that support underserved populations and people with disabilities.
+His expertise includes efforts to address the social determinants of health and improve access to care and care coordination, and policies to improve service delivery and system integration.

-Before coming to Mathematica in 2010, Kehn held various research positions at the MedStar Health Research Institute.
+Before joining Mathematica in 2010, Kehn held various research positions at the MedStar Health Research Institute.
 He holds an M.P.P. from the School of Public Administration at American University.

 Accountable Health Communities: Identifying and Addressing Social Determinants of Health